mmrkavya/newspaper/README.md

       if required run the other producer parallely in another terminal
       $ python RSSFeedProducer.py

-    5. For running Trainer create a folder model in trainer directory
+    5. For running Trainer create a folder model in trainer directory:
      $ cd trainer
      $ mkdir model
      $ python main.py

-   6. For running prediction, go to predict directory
+   6. For running prediction, go to predict directory:
       $ cd predict
       $ python main.py